harbourlab/SparK/README.md

          amount as bed tracks given.
 If tracks are overlayed, SparK will add transparancy to the color, leading to a less intense color than anticipated.
 Transparency is required to see all overlayed tracks, but can be changed with any SVG editor if desired.
--gff     link gff file to show genes.
+-gtf     link gtf file to show genes.
 Get here: https://www.gencodegenes.org/human/ Please read the section
-         on gff files below if you encounter errors or want to use a custom gff file.
+         on gtf files below if you encounter errors or want to use a custom gtf file.
 -dg      in case not all genes in the region should be plotted, enter the genes to plot here.
          Usage: "-dg GAPDH RS1" Without this option all genes will be shown.
 -dt      Display transcripts.
 By default, all available transcripts for a gene will be merged and